VladimirAlexiev/rdf2rml/doc/rdf2sparql.md

 ```
 java -jar sparql-anything-1.2.0.jar -q transform.fx -v location=file.csv > file.ttl
 ```
-- NOTE: I prefer `fx:read-from-std-in` that allows you to pipe the input file through stdin.
+- NOTE: wanted to use `fx:read-from-std-in` that allows you to pipe the input file through stdin.
-  But there's a bug [issue#641](https://github.com/SPARQL-Anything/sparql.anything/issues/641)
+  But as explained in [issue#641](https://github.com/SPARQL-Anything/sparql.anything/issues/641), then we need to provide `fx:media-type`:
+  "text/csv" or "text/tab-separated-values"; so it's not worth it.
 ```
 java -jar sparql-anything-1.2.0.jar -q transform.fx < file.csv > file.ttl
 ```